 Once diagnosed you may be offered medication.
 The more experienced psychiatrists would agree that finding the right medication and the right dose can take from a few weeks to many months.
 If your specialist considers all medications to be the same it’s not a good sign!
 The three main drugs offered for adults are:

 Andrew Lewis is an ADHD Coach, writer and founder of SimplyWellbeing.
-He has over 10,000 hours and 15 years of experience in coaching hundreds of ADHD executives, business professionals and creatives, and previously running a large ADHD support group and an ADHD diagnostic clinic.
-His business expertise comes from a twenty years career in software, from programming, through marketing, sales and running a few start-ups.
+He has over 15,000 hours and 18 years of experience in coaching over 500 ADHD executives, ADHD business professionals and ADHD creatives.
+Andrew ran a major ADHD support group and an ADHD diagnostic clinic for a while.
+He is an ADHD specialist backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales and to running a few software start-ups.
 His ADHD insight is personal, with decades understanding his own ADHD experience and in bringing up his ADHD daughter.
 He has published his writing primarily via this website, with interactive ADHD courses in development.